KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * Explain how `this` works in JavaScript
 * What is IIFE (Immediately Invoked Function Expression) and how it can be useful?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
 What needs to be changed to properly make it an IIFE?
+* Can you describe the main difference between a `.forEach` loop and a `.map()` loop and why you would pick one versus the other?
+* What advantage is there for using the arrow syntax for a method in a constructor?

 * What is a closure, and how/why would you use one?
-* Can you describe the main difference between a `.forEach` loop and a `.map()` loop and why you would pick one versus the other?
 * What's a typical use case for anonymous functions?
 *	What is an arguments object?
 * What's the difference between `.call` and `.apply`?